UK courts to hear last-minute appeals to stop first Rwanda deportation flight leaving | Law-Order

 UK courts to hear last-minute appeals to stop first Rwanda deportation flight leaving

-London's courts will hear two last-minute legal challenges on Monday to block the British government's controversial policy to deport asylum seekers to Rwanda before the first removal flight scheduled to leave on Tuesday.
-Britain has agreed a deal with Rwanda to send some asylum seekers to Rwanda in return for an initial payment of 120 million pounds ($148 million).
+London courts will hear two last-minute legal challenges to block the British government's policy to deport asylum seekers to Rwanda before the first removal flight scheduled to leave on Tuesday.

 - Country: